The Ann & Weston Hicks

 Dianne McIntyre & Risa Steinberg, Program Directors

-The Ann & Weston Hicks Choreography Fellows Program marks the continued implementation of Vision ‘22, the institution’s five-year growth plan to support and expand its role as a year-round center for dance creation and research.
+The Ann & Weston Hicks Choreography Fellows Program supports and expands the role of Jacob’s Pillow as a year-round center for dance creation and research as outlined by Vision ‘22, the institution’s five-year growth plan.

-If you have any questions or concerns, please email us at [email protected] or call 413.243.9919 for more information.
+If you have questions or need additional information, we are happy to help.
+Please email us at [email protected] or call 413.243.9919 x168.